Chain-of-Thought Prompting for Speech Translation: Conclusions

 \section{Conclusions}

-We have investigated chain-of-thought (CoT) prompting for a Speech-LLM built on an encoder-decoder architecture LLM.
-The ASR transcripts are first estimated and then injected in the model prompts for the second-step of translation.
-Our best performing model, incorporating LoRA, achieved an average BLEU score improvement of 2.4 points compared to the SALM-T5 baseline.
-Compared to a CoT prediction model similar to \cite{huang2023speech}, our method performs 2 BLEU score better across all language pairs, demonstrating the effectiveness of utilizing ASR transcripts as inputs for a encoder-decoder LLM.
-Although our model is trained using limited amounts of data, it is competitive in speech translation compared to related models such as SeamlessM4T.
+We have investigated chain-of-thought (CoT) prompting for a SpeechLLM built on an encoder-decoder architecture.
+Our best performing model achieved an average BLEU score improvement of 2.4 points compared to the SALM-T5 baseline.
+Compared to a CoT prediction model similar to \cite{huang2023speech}, our method performs 2 BLEU score better across all language pairs.
 The effectiveness of using both speech and ASR text in prompting is demonstrated by a gain of up to 2.5 BLEU over a traditional cascade system.
-We will release the code and checkpoints to promote the next-generation SpeechLLM design.